dodona-edu/dolos/cli/README.md

   </a>
 </p>

-Dolos is a source code plagiarism detection tool which is:
+Dolos is a source code plagiarism detection tool for programming exercises.
+Dolos helps teachers in discovering students sharing solutions, even if they are modified.
+By providing interactive visualizations, Dolos can also be used to sensitize students to prevent plagiarism.

+Dolos aims to be:

 - **Easy to use** by having minimal installation instructions and an intuitive user interface
 - **Flexible** to support many programming languages
 - **Powerful** by using state-of-the-art algorithms to help you discover plagiarism

 ## Installation